So, you’ve got your heart set on a Hawaiian vacation.

 It’s a narrow twisting highway with more than 600 hairpin turns and 59 stone bridges – 46 of those bridges are only one lane wide.
 It’s not for the faint of heart or those prone to car sickness.

-Starting in Kahului and ending in the town of Hana, the 64.4-mile Hana Highway drive takes you through one stunning landscape after another.
+Starting in Kahului and ending beyond the town of Hana (at Kalepa), the 64.4-mile Hana Highway drive (52 miles to Hana) takes you through one stunning landscape after another.

 You’ll motor through the Maui jungles and bamboo forests.
 Maui has thrashing waterfalls – and on the Hana drive, you’ll pass at least 10 falls (some with cool freshwater pools where you can swim).